The photonics industry in figures

 Member satisfaction

-Good scores for the network.
+Good marks for the network

 The network offers these members a wide range of services in the form of networking and personal exchange, support in the promotion of technology and young talent, or the presentation of the industry at national and international level.